Give It Up (Victorious song): Reception

 "Give It Up" was met with positive reviews from music critics.
 Jack Irvin of People magazine called the track "memorable", while Marcus Jones of Entertainment Weekly labeled it as an "iconic karaoke number".
 Jacquez Printup for Yardbarker stated that the "Give It Up" would "always be [number one] in my eyes" when talking about tracks featured on Victorious.
 Kristen S. Hé and Andrew Unterberger, writing for Billboard magazine, put the track at number 123 on their "Every Ariana Grande Song, Ranked: Critic's Picks" list, opining that the track "aged surprisingly well" while describing it as a "banger".
 They noted that Grande's vocals on "Give It Up" have a "deeper, brassier tone" compared to her other tracks while describing Gillies as "the star" of the song.

 Catie Curry for Girls' Life stated the song was her "fave", and called it a "fun song".
 Curry commented that "you'll totally want to turn it up when your BFFs stop by on a Saturday night".
+Casey Epstein-Gross of Paste stated it "remains an all-time pop number to this day".
 Writing for Her Campus, Megan Gaertner and Allison Kane placed the song at number seven on their "The Best Songs from Victorious" list, describing the track as a "great song" and "girl-power anthem" that has "powerful vocals".
 Elizabeth Karpen from the same magazine stated that the track "might be the greatest song to come out of the Schneiderverse", mentioning that "it’s a bop that holds up today".
 Justin Curto of Vulture compared the track to the works of Christina Aguilera, while Hoose and Isaac compared the song to "Lady Marmalade" which was written by Bob Crewe and Kenny Nolan.
 William Ruhlmann of AllMusic expressed his dislike of the song, calling it a "Britney Spears reject".

 Commercial performance

-"Give It Up" peaked at number three on the US Kid Digital Song Sales chart, giving Grande her first hit on any Billboard chart.
+"Give It Up" debuted and peaked at number three on the US Kid Digital Song Sales chart, giving Grande her first hit on any Billboard chart.
 In August 2011, "Give It Up" also debuted and peaked at number 23 on the US Billboard Bubbling Under Hot 100 chart, lasting one week on the chart.